abdelali221/WiiRremote/README.md

 # WiiRremote

-Use your Wii sensor bar as a remote control!
+Use your Wii sensor bar as an IR blaster!

 # How to use :